 We recently began offering the Minding the Gap Master Class and one of the methods that participants are finding helpful is this tool that we have been using ourselves for the last several years.
-The whole Master Class gives you the tools to help you increase engagement from students, employees or any group of people and take advantage of our growing knowledge of neuroscience and the way human beings interact with the world to cause availability.
+The whole Master Class gives you the tools to build your own self-awareness and use that to help you increase engagement from students, employees or any group of people.
+This and the other tools help you take advantage of our growing knowledge of neuroscience and the way human beings interact with the world to cause availability.
 We believe availability is the game-changing disposition or attitude that you can help create in yourself and others.

 |When someone IS available, they are…||When someone is NOT available, they are…|